OCT-FPGA/Vitis-Tutorials-U280/Getting_Started/Vitis/vitis-getting-started-moc.md

 ### Hardware

 The last step is to build the application to run on actual U280 hardware.
-Note that hardware build can take a long time.
+Note that hardware build can take several hours to complete.
+You can optionally set the number of jobs to run in order to reduce the build time.
+For example if you pass ```--jobs 8```, eight jobs will run simultaneously in the build process.
+This parameter needs to be chosen by taking into account the number of CPU cores that your instance has.

 ```bash
 cd ../hw